aaronallen8455/graph-trace/README.md

 - __Unboxed runtime representations__
   There is limited support for types with runtime representations other than the standard `Type` kind.
-If you're using a type with an unsupported representation (unboxed products or sums for example) then you'll need to put the `TraceMute` constraint on those functions.
+If you're using a type with an unsupported representation (unboxed products or sums larger than 2 for example) then you'll need to put the `TraceMute` constraint on those functions.
 - It probably goes without saying but you should not compile production deployments with this plugin.
 - The plugin does not support GHC versions less than 8.10.x